 Dublin born artist Donna McGee with a background in financial services, always had a passion to paint.

-Juggling a very hectic schedule with family commitments and a busy work life, she made the decision to instead, follow her childhood passion and love of painting.
+Juggling a hectic schedule with family commitments and a busy work life, she made the decision to instead, follow her childhood passion and love of painting.
 As a result, she set up an art studio at her home.

 Largely self-taught she developed a unique style.
 She encompasses a diverse range of influences from her love of travel, not least to the spectacular west coast of Ireland.
 Capturing the restless elemental forces of this landscape and celebrating its timeless beauty is central to her work.

 She is drawn to the allure of stormy skies and vibrant sunsets.
 Capturing light contrasted against the dynamic force of the ocean draws an emotional response.
 It creates a spiritual connection with nature.

 Weather permitting, she paints outdoors (plein air) and is a regular visitor to Europe’s largest open air painting festival in Wexford Art in the Open.

 Donna’s paintings have an ethereal feel, certainly evident in her abstract work.
 She incorporates surrealist elements to create greater mood and atmosphere, thereby, her interpretation of the subject matter is transformed rather than recorded.